Skip to content

 Subject Statement

-Classical Studies is a multi-disciplinary study of ancient Greece and Rome. Ākonga will consider the legacies of the communicates and individuals of antiquity, as preserved in works of art, literature, drama and architecture. Ākonga will synthesize information from a variety of material and literary sources to make connections between ancient and modern societies.
+Classical Studies is a multi-disciplinary study primarily of ancient Greece and Rome.
+Classics scholars consider the legacies of communities and individuals of antiquity, as preserved in works of art, literature, drama, and architecture. Ākonga studying Classics synthesize information from a variety of primary and secondary sources to make connections between ancient and modern societies.

 Course Statement

-Ākonga will draw on their own experiences and cultures to understand that their lives and society are shaped by the same factors as those influencing people in the past, such as power, religion, ethics and social structures. Ākonga will engage with artworks, architecture and literature to develop an understanding of the values and social structures of the ancient world.
+In this course Ākonga will draw on their own experiences and cultures to understand that their lives and society are shaped by the same factors as those influencing people in the past, such as power, religion, ethics, and social structures.
+They will engage with artworks, architecture, and literature to develop an understanding of the values and social structures of the ancient world.

-Ākonga will connect the pūrākau (story telling) of a work of art to enrich their understanding of the work’s context, intent and impact. Ākonga will learn to make more informed selections regarding reliance and limitations of information and develop increasing understanding and confidence around using appropriate processes and strategies for engaging with primary and secondary sources.
+Ākonga will connect the pūrākau (story telling) of a work of art to enrich their understanding of the work’s context, intent, and impact.
+They will learn to make more informed selections regarding reliance and limitations of information and develop increasing understanding and confidence around using appropriate processes and strategies for engaging with primary and secondary sources.

 Learning Outcomes